...clapped his hand on Joseph's shoulder, Where in all of Egypt could I find a wiser man than you!

 And you only GIVE a name to someone who is very close and dear to you.

 So Pharaoh gave Joseph a new Egyptian name, Zaphenathpaneah, which of course is much too long to keep having to say over and over in this story, so well just keep calling him Joseph.
-But in the eyes of Pharaoh and all of Egypt, Joseph had been accepted as one of their own.
+But in the eyes of Pharaoh and all of Egypt, Joseph was Zaphenathpaneah.
+He had been accepted as one of their own.

 Joseph was just 30 years old when he was made a prince of Egypt.